 IDLH: Immediately Dangerous to Life and Health.
 This level represents a concentration from which one can escape within 30-minutes without suffering escape-preventing or permanent injury.
+LOO: Limit of Quantitation.

 NE: Not Established.
-When no exposure guidelines are established, an entry of NE is made for
+When no exposure guidelines are established, an entry of NE is made for reference.